 Moodle (Modular Object-Oriented Dynamic Learning Environment) is the online Learning Management System (LMS) used by your BCC instructor to create a virtual classroom on the Internet.
-As a student enrolled in a fully-online or hybrid course, you will have access to your syllabus, course calendar, assignments, quizzes, grades, and other course materials via Moodle.
+As a student enrolled in a fully online or hybrid course, you will have access to your syllabus, course calendar, assignments, quizzes, grades, and other course materials via Moodle (the exact Moodle tools in use in each course will vary by instructor).
 Some fully on-campus courses also use Moodle to provide access to the syllabus and handouts, for example.

 How do I enroll for an online course?

-The enrollment process for BCC online and hybrid courses is the same as for traditional on-ground courses.
+The enrollment process for BCC online and hybrid courses is the same as for traditional on-campus courses.

 When is the first day of class?

-The first day of a fully-online or hybrid course is the first day of the semester, unless otherwise noted in WebAdvisor or notified by your instructor.
-If you are enrolled in an online or hybrid course you should begin work in your online section on the first day of class.
+The first day of a fully online or hybrid course is the first day of the semester, unless otherwise noted in WebAdvisor or communicated by your instructor.
+If you are enrolled in an online or hybrid course, you should begin work in your online section on the first day of class.

 What types of online courses are offered online at BCC?

-BCC offers fully-online courses, and hybrid courses which include some on-campus meeting and some online work.
-There are a wide variety of courses offered online, including Allied Health, Biology, Business Software, Business, Computer, Communication, Criminal Justice, Early Childhood, English, Environmental Science, Fine Arts, History, Humanities, Math, Music, Psychology and Sociology courses.
-BCC also offers courses through its membership in Massachusetts Colleges Online, an association of Massachusetts 2- and 4-year colleges who open their online offerings to other member colleges.
+BCC offers fully online courses, and hybrid courses which include some on-campus meeting and some online work.
+There are a wide variety of courses offered online, including Allied Health, Biology, Business, Computer, Communication, Criminal Justice, Early Childhood, English, Environmental Science, Fine Arts, Fire Science, History, Humanities, Music, Psychology and Sociology courses.

 What are the advantages of taking online or hybrid courses?